pdevalaraju/Solidity_SmartContracts/README.md

 - Test the `deposit` function by sending various values.
 Keep an eye on the `employee` balances as you send different amounts of Ether to the contract and ensure the logic is executing properly.

 - <table> <tr> <td>
+- deploy the contract by entering the employee addresses
 ![Deploy Profitsplitter](Images/deploy_profitsplitter.PNG) </td> <td>

+- enter the amount to be distributed in the 'value' field and select the denomination (wei, gwei, fenney or Ether)
 ![Transact Profitsplitter](Images/transact_profitsplitter.PNG) </td> </tr>

 <tr> <td>